zuto/application-acquisition-submissions-contract/README.md

 ### FullApplication-Applicants-MarketingOptIn

+*Api Affiliates do not need to populate the Marketing opt in options.
+For Api affiliates (as per GDPR requirements), we assume *

+- ThirdPartyReferral as Opt Out
+- SMS as Opt Out
+- Phone as Opt In
+- Email as Opt In

-We provide 3 distinct options to allow customers to opt-into marketing communications by Email, Phone or SMS.
+Internally, we provide 3 distinct options to allow customers to opt-into marketing communications by Email, Phone or SMS.
 You must provide these details individually, they cannot be bundled together.
 You must allow a positive opt in and collect the customers preferences by providing 3 distinct opt-in checkboxes on your form.
-- ThirdPartyReferral is an internal setting, and can be ignored.

 e.g.